 Several differences between Chassigny and NWA 2737 have been identified by Mikouchi (2005): interstitial chromite has a larger grain size in NWA 2737, feldspar occurs as the sodic plagioclase albite in NWA 2737 rather than the calcic plagioclase anorthite, and all phases of NWA 2737 have a more magnesian composition than those in Chassigny, perhaps reflecting conditions of higher temperature and pressure during fractional crystallization from a less evolved parental melt as suggested by Nekvasil et al. (2005).
 Petrographic evidence indicates that NWA 2737 was the first cumulate to crystallize at the bottom of the pile, followed by Chassigny next in the sequence, while the order for NWA 8694 remains to be determined (McCubbin et al., 2013).
 In further studies, Mikouchi et al. (2016) found that significant ambiguities exist among the three known chassignites.
 For example, although each of the chassignites exhibit a similar cooling rate (0.0030.1 °C/hr), olivine compositions between them show large variations: NWA 8694 is Fa46, Chassigny is Fa31, and NWA 2737 is Fa21; moreover, each chassignite exhibits a distinct shock history.
 Therefore, they suggest that each of the chassignites is more likely associated with a separate flow or lobe (possibly within a common extensive igneous unit) rather than a single sequential accumulation.
 In a subsequent in-depth comparative study of the three chassignites conducted by Hewins et al. (2020), it was concluded that NWA 8694 derives from a parental source melt distinct from the other chassignites.
-See the Nakhla page for further details on the stratographic sequence for nakhlites and chassignites.
+See the Nakhla page for further details on the stratigraphic sequence for nakhlites and chassignites.